nlpia/nlpia-bot/README.md

 The `qary` package is both a chatbot framework and a working "reference implementation" virtual assistant that actually assists!
 Most bots manipulate you to make money for their corporate masters.
 With qary, you can build **your bot** to protect you and amplify your intelligence and prosocial instincts.

-`qary` was conceived as part of [NLP in Action](https://www.manning.com/books/natural-language-processing-in-action) book, is maintained by a [active developer community](/docs/wiki/contributors.md) and is supported by San Diego Python User Group (see talk presentations [here](http://totalgood.org/midata/talks/) and in `docs/`.
+`qary` was conceived as part of [NLP in Action](https://www.manning.com/books/natural-language-processing-in-action) book, is maintained by an [active developer community](/docs/wiki/contributors.md) and is supported by San Diego Python User Group (see talk presentations [here](http://totalgood.org/midata/talks/) and in `docs/`.

 ## Install